 Many couples, with the benefit of our advice, are able to make arrangements for their children without incurring the cost of legal proceedings.
-We can advise you about the types of arrangements that work for other families and give you guidance about what may be ordered by a court, if either of you were to apply.
+We can advise you about the types of arrangements may work for your family and give you guidance about what may be ordered by a court, if either of you were to apply.

 If there are no disagreements about your children the court may not make any orders about them at all.

-From April 2014, anyone seeking to issue an application relating to issues surrounding children i.e where children will live and with whom they shall spend time, must, save in certain defined circumstances, attend a Mediation Information and Assessment Meeting prior to issue.
+From April 2014, anyone seeking to issue an application relating to issues surrounding children i.e where children will live and with whom they shall spend time, must, save in certain defined circumstances, attend a MIAM (Mediation Information and Assessment Meeting) prior to issue.
 If one party is unwilling to mediate and/or the Mediator assesses the matter as unsuitable, then a Court application can be made.

 If, as a last resort, one of you has to apply to the court, the main Orders which can be made are set out in the Children Act 1989:

 Parental Responsibility: a bundle of rights relating to the parenting of a child which enables you to have a say in important decisions about your child’s upbringing.

 Child Arrangement Orders: these orders govern who a child shall live with and what period of time a child will spend with each parent.
 These orders used to be known as a residence or contact order.
 Historically, the term “custody” was used to describe this type of order.

 Prohibited Steps: preventing something from happening to a child eg. removal from England to a foreign country.